texaspse/blog/_posts/2015-07-15-new-distributed-search-network-texas.md

 get their results drives us nuts.
 But what on Earth does this have to do with Texas?
 Actually a lot!

 ## You want your search to be instant?
-Let’s talk network...
+Let's talk network...

 When looking at the speed of search on a website or a mobile application, the performance of the search engine is just one part of the equation.
-When you’re using an extremely fast engine, network latency and saturated links quickly become your biggest enemies: it simply takes time for the user query to reach the engine and for the results to get back to the user’s browser.
+When you're using an extremely fast engine, network latency and saturated links quickly become your biggest enemies: it simply takes time for the user query to reach the engine and for the results to get back to the user's browser.

 In some cases, the round trip can easily take more than a second.
 In the US, it can take up to 300ms to simply establish an SSL connection between the two